Dispositions not intended to confer bounty: definitions

 - ‘transaction’, includes a series of transactions and any associated operations.
 (IHTM14822) When it is claimed that a transaction is within IHTA84/S10, the S10 conditions must be satisfied not only for the individual transaction being considered but also for the whole series of transactions, IHTA84/S10 (3),

 - ‘arm’s length’, implies the absence of any relationship between the parties such as might lead to one being favoured by the other.
-In this context, relationship is used in its broadest sense and so may include close friendship as well as consanguinity.
+In this context, relationship is used in its broadest sense and so may include close friendship as well as family relationship.

 In considering whether this requirement is satisfied, you should consider all available evidence.
 Factors to bear in mind include